Pediatric Psychology Internship - For Applicants

 Internship Admissions, Support & Initial Placement Data

-In support of local and national recommendations, the Psychology Internship is solely conducting virtual interviews for the 2021 application cycle.
+In support of local and national recommendations, the Psychology Internship will only be conducting virtual interviews.
 Our programs will not grant in-person interviews or visits to our sites in order to minimize the health risks of traveling during this coronavirus pandemic and to limit disadvantaging any applicant to our programs.

 The University of Minnesota Medical School Psychology Internship committed to excellence in all areas of its mission.
 It recognizes that excellence is achieved when the University core values of equity and diversity are infused into all aspects of scholarship and patient care.
 We strive for an environment and culture of inclusivity, equal opportunity and respect for the similarities and differences in all department members - faculty, trainees and staff.